Sex Crime FAQ

 “Sex crime” is a term that encompasses many different crimes regarding illegal sexual activity.
 Sex crimes can involve non-consensual sex, sex that is considered immoral by the government like prostitution or sex with a minor or crime that may involve no physical contact like stalking or sexual harassment.
 Thus, there are many different crimes resulting from illegal sexual situations which vary based on factors such as the number of people involved, their relationship, age, consent, and whether the act was carried out by force or in exchange for monetary payment.

 What is the difference between sexual assault and rape in New Jersey?

 Rape is just one of many different forms of sexual assault.
 In New Jersey, sexual assault is the term used to define several sex crimes including rape and statutory rape.
 When the term sexual assault is used in New Jersey, it can be in reference to a number of different sex crimes.
 When the word rape is used, it usually means sex between two people that resulted from force.

-Am I certain to go to jail if convicted of a New Jersey sex crime?
+Will I go to jail if I am convicted of a sex crime in New Jersey?

 Not necessarily.
 While most sex crimes are on the more serious end of the spectrum, there are some crimes that are less serious than others.
 Some forms of lewd conduct result in a disorderly persons offense which can carry up to six months in prison, but for most of my clients, I am able to have the prison sentence reduced or eliminated completely for this charge.
 A first offense for prostitution is also a disorderly persons offense, as long as it does not involve a minor.